Associated primes of powers of edge ideals and ear decompositions of graphs: Associated primes of powers of edge ideals

-In a more general setting, Sharp \cite{Sh} asked the following question: Given a prime ideal $P_F \in \Ass^\infty(I)$, can one identify an integer $s$ such that $P_F \in \Ass(I^t)$ for all $t \ge s$.
-If $P_F$ is a minimal associated prime of $I$, we can set $s = 1$.
-If $P_F$ is not a minimal associated prime of $I$, we can deduce from Theorem \ref{associated} that $s(\G_{c(F)})$ is exactly the least number $s$ with this property.
+Sharp \cite{Sh} asked the following question (in a more general setting): Given a prime ideal $P_F \in \Ass^\infty(I)$, can one identify an integer $s$ such that $P_F \in \Ass(I^t)$ for all $t \ge s$.
+We can give a positive answer to this question by using the notion $s(\G)$ introduced in Corollary \ref{least}.